ekelundh/offence-score-python/readme.md

 The unit test cases are not entirely exhaustive, however they cover the cases I felt were important (input checking and validation of main logic)

-The input checking itself is fairly rudementary, and primarily exists to avoid filesystem errors.
+The input checking itself is fairly rudimentary, and primarily exists to avoid filesystem errors.

 ### Assumptions